apeckdev/AI-Projects/README.md

     ```
 2.  **Navigate to a project directory:**
     ```bash
-    cd Generate-PesterSuite
+    cd Convert-CsvGherkin
     # or
-    cd JiraWorkflowUI
+    cd Gemini-Assistant-Godot # Adjust name if needed
     # or
-    cd Convert-CsvGherkin
+    cd Gemma-Training
     # or
+    cd Generate-PesterSuite   # Adjust name if needed
+    # or
-    cd Gemma-Training
+    cd JiraWorkflowUI
     ```
-3.  **Follow the instructions** in the `README.md` file within that project's directory for specific setup and execution steps.
+3.  **Follow the specific instructions** in the `README.md` file within that project's directory for detailed setup, configuration, and usage.

 ---

-*This README will be updated as more projects are added or existing ones evolve.*
+*This README provides a high-level overview.
+Please consult the documentation within each project folder for specifics.*